 The second technician spoke, “I’m…I’m calling the cops.
 You can’t shoot a clone—that’s got to be illegal, right?”

 “She was just a clone.
 She was my fourth one.
 Why would any of us want or need a fourth clone?”
 Katrina finally spoke.

-Their innovative process offered temporary immortality to all those who walk through their doors: rich or poor.
-Using their patented genome duplication process technicians were able to create a perfect clone of their clients at the ideal age.
-The clone’s DNA structures were altered at the clients request to do things like remove diseases, switch genders, alter physical appearance, add musculature, and countless other improvements to improve their next life.
+At the Lifesource Foundation, old age, death, accident, diseases all became problems of the past.
+The innovative process offered temporary immortality to all those who walk through their doors, rich or poor.
+Using their patented genome duplication process, technicians were able to create a perfect clone of their clients at the ideal age.
+The clone’s DNA structures were altered at the clients request to do things like remove diseases, switch genders, alter physical appearance, and countless other improvements for their next life.